pyca/cryptography/docs/doing-a-release.rst

 In addition to the other steps described below, for a release which fixes a security vulnerability, you should also include the following steps:

 * Request a `CVE from MITRE`_.
-Once you have recieved the CVE, it should be included in the changelog.
-Ideally you should request the CVE before starting the releaes process so that the CVE is available at the time of the release.
+Once you have received the CVE, it should be included in the changelog.
+Ideally you should request the CVE before starting the release process so that the CVE is available at the time of the release.
 * Ensure that the changelog entry credits whoever reported the issue.
 * The release should be announced on the `oss-security`_ mailing list, in addition to the regular announcement lists.